FAIRFIELD WOMEN’S CLUB

 6.1 The President shall have general supervision over the following committees: By-Laws, Caring and all Fundraising and Activity Committees.
 The First Vice-President shall have general supervision over the Hospitality Committee.

-6.2 All committee chairpersons shall be appointed by the President and approved by the Executive Committee.
-Committee chairperson are not considered board members.
+6.2 New committee chairpersons will be solicited as volunteers at each June and July meeting.
+The term will be August through July.
+All committee chairpersons are volunteers and shall be approved by the President and the Executive Committee.
+Committee chairpersons are not considered board members.

-6.3 Committee chairperson needing to make expenditures that are five percent or more over the amount budgeted must obtain prior approval of the Executive Committee.
+6.3 Committee chairpersons, needing to make expenditures that are five percent or more over the amount budgeted, must obtain prior approval of the Executive Committee.

 6.4 Duties of the Committee Chairperson:

-(C) Caring: Shall be responsible for sending cards and performing other acts of caring toward club members when informed of a need for such action by other club members.
+1. Caring: Shall be responsible for sending cards and performing other acts of caring toward club members, when informed of a need for such action by other club members.

-(D) Fundraiser and Activity: Committees shall be responsible for the date and time of activity; reserving the site for the activity; concessions; soliciting participants, sponsors and donors; staffing on the day of the event and writing thank you notes to sponsors and donors.
+2. Fundraiser and Activity: Chairperson will have leadership responsibility over the committee.
+This includes recruiting members to assist in functional areas of each event.
+Functional areas include selecting the date and time of activity; reserving the site for the activity; concessions; soliciting participants, sponsors, and donors; staffing on the day of the event and writing thank you notes to sponsors and donors.

 6.6 Each chairperson may request to attend any Executive Committee meeting.
 The President may also request any chairperson to attend an Executive Committee meeting.
 In each instance the President will determine the time chairpersons need to arrive.